Gajol/ApplicationArchitecture/ARA-TOC.md

 <a name="appendix-definitions-architecture-2-architecture-characteristics"></a>
 ### Architecture Characteristics:
-- Architecture characteristics are the aspects the system must do that is not directly related to the domain functionality.
-These are often called non-functional requirements but should be considered as Quality Requirements.
+- Architecture characteristics are the aspects the system must do that are not directly related to the domain functionality.
+These are often called non-functional requirements but should be considered Quality Requirements.

-- An architectural characteristics meets three criteria:
+- An architectural characteristic meets three criteria:

   1. specifies a non-domain (*non-functional*) consideration,
-  1. influences some aspect of the design, and
+  1. influences some aspects of the design, and
   1. is critical/important to the application's success.
 A few are listed below